 - a.
 No later than June 5th the evaluator and certificated employee shall meet to discuss the certificated employee's final summative evaluation performance rating.
 In order to determine the final summative performance rating the evaluator will start from the premise that the certificated employee is proficient.
 The performance rating must be determined by the preponderance of evidence based on an analysis of the certificated employee's overall body of work/performance over the course of the year. - b.
 The certificated employee may provide additional evidence for each criterion (or domain for non-classroom certificated employees) to be scored.
-Certificated employees will only be required to provide 2-4 pieces of evidence for each criterion (or domain for non-classroom certificated employees).

-- 1) For Classroom Teachers: If the evaluator assigns the teacher a criterion score below a three (3), the evaluator shall provide evidence to support the criterion score(s).
+Certificated employees will only be required to provide 2-4 pieces of evidence for each criterion (or domain for non-classroom certificated employees). - 1) For Classroom Teachers: If the evaluator assigns the teacher a criterion score below a three (3), the evaluator shall provide evidence to support the criterion score(s).
 The evaluator shall identify the individual component(s) of concern within a criterion and show corresponding evidence.
 If an evaluator does not rate a classroom teacher Distinguished in a criterion and the teacher believes they are, the teacher will have the burden of proof.
 The evaluator/teacher shall identify the individual component(s) of distinction within a criterion and show corresponding evidence.
-The evaluator shall identify the individual component(s) of section within a criterion and show corresponding evidence.
 The evaluator shall consider evidence that a teacher collected and provided within the relevant criterion.
 See section E of this article. - 2) For Non-Classroom Certificated Employees: If an evaluator believes that an employee is Basic or Unsatisfactory in a domain, the evaluator will have the burden of proof to show evidence for the rating.
 The evaluator shall identify the individual component(s) of concern within a domain and show corresponding evidence.
 If an evaluator does not rate an employee Distinguished in a domain and the employee believes they are, the employee will have the burden of proof.
 The employee shall identify the individual component(s) of distinction within a domain and show corresponding evidence.
-The evaluator shall consider evidence that a certificated employee collected and provided within the relevant domain(s). - c.
+The evaluator shall consider evidence that a certificated employee collected and provided within the relevant domain(s).

+All non-classroom certificated employees will have the same rights as teachers listed in this article, but not limited to: Consulting Teacher support, professional growth documents, performance improvement plans, and the probation process.

+- c.
 The evaluator will refer to the performance expectations/schedule as outlined in section C of this article and complete a Comprehensive Summative Evaluation Form and/or a Focused Evaluation Form and provide a copy to the certificated employee and a copy to Human Resources to be placed in the employee's personnel file.
 Each certificated employee shall sign the evaluation form to indicate receipt.
 The signature of the certificated employee does not imply that the employee agrees with its contents.
 Certificated employees shall have the right to attach additional comments or a rebuttal to their Final Summative Evaluation. - d.
 The Annual Summative Evaluation and evaluation conferences conducted by the evaluator in the evaluation process are specifically excluded from the representation provisions of Article III, Section C, except that the subsequent discussion of the evaluation following the receipt of the written evaluation may involve representation pursuant to these provisions